-G ASELIERS in GLASS or METAL.-The increased and increasing use of gas in private houses has induced WILLIAM S. BURTON to collect from the various manufacturers in metal and glass all that is new and choice in Brackets, Pendants, and Chandeliers, adapted to offices, passages, and dwelling-rooms, as well as to have some designed expressly for him; these are ON SHOW over his SIXTEEN LARGE ROOMS, and present, for novelty, variety, and purity of taste, an unequalled assort-ment.
-They are marked in plain figures, at prices propor-tionate with those which have tended to make his Esta-blishment the largest and most remarkable in the kingdom, ASELIERS in GLASS or METAL.-The blishment the largest and most remarkable in the kingdom, viz., from 12s.
-6d. (two-light) to 16l.
+ASELIERS in GLASS or METAL.-The G increased and increasing use of gas in private houses has induced WILLIAM S. BURTON to collect from the has induced WILLIAM S. BURTON to collect from the various manufacturers in metal and glass all that is new and choice in Brackets, Pendants, and Chandeliers, adapted to offices, passages, and dwelling-rooms, as well as to have some designed expressly for him; these are ON SHOW over his SIXTEEN LARGE ROOMS, and present, for novelty, variety, and purity of taste, an unequalled assort-ment.
+They are marked in plain figures, at prices propor-tionate with those with have tonded to make his Estationate with those which have tended to make his Esta-blishment the largest and most remarkable in the kingdom, viz., from 12s.
+6d. (two-light) to 16t.
 16s.

 WILLIAM S. BURTON'S GENERAL FURNISHING IRONMONGERY CATALOGUE may be had gratis, and free by post.
-It contains upwards of 400 Illustrations of his illimited Stock of Electro and Sheffield Plate, Nickel Silver and Britannia Metal goods, Stoves Fenders Marble Mantalpicoce, Kitchen Pares Stoves, Fenders, Marble Mantelpicces, Kitchen Ranges, Gaseliers, Tea Urns and Kettles, Clocks, 'Table Cutlery, Baths and Toilet Ware, Turnery, Iron and Brass Bedsteads, Bedding, Bed Hangings, &c. &c., with Lists of Prices, and Plans of the Sixteen large Show Rooms at 39, Oxford-street; 1, 1A, 2, and 3, Newman-street; and 4, 5, and 6, Perry's-place, London.-ESTABLISHED 1820.
+It contains upwards of 400 Illustrations of his illimited Stock of Electro and Sheffield Plate, Nickel Silver and Britannia Metal goods, Stoves, Fenders, Marble Mantelpieces, Kitchen Ranges, Gaseliers, Tca Urns and Kettles, Clocks, 'Table Cutlery, Baths and Toilet Ware, Turnery, Iron and Brass Bedsteads, Bedding, Bed Hangings, &c. &c., with Lists of Prices, and Plans of the Sixteen large Show Rooms at 39, Oxford-street; 1, 1A, 2, and 3, Newman-street; and 4, 5, and 6, Perry's-place, London.-ESTABLISHED 1820.

-NDIA.-MOURNING ON CREDIT.-1.
-Messrs.
-JAY, of the LONDON GENERAL MOURN-ING WAREHOUSE, are prepared to place all orders on a ING WAREHOUSE, are prepared to place all orders on a broad commercial basis, namely, to give the facilities of credit, and to charge the lowest possible prices to those families who, in consequence of the late deplorable events in India, may require mourning attire.
+NDIA.-MOURNING ON CREDIT.-Messrs.
+JAY, of the LONDON GENERAL MOURN-ING WAREHOUSE, are prepared to place all orders on a broad commercial basis, namely, to give the facilities of credit, and to charge the lowest possible prices to those families who, in consequence of the late deplorable events in India, may require mourning attire.
 Orders by post or otherwise attended to in town or country.-The LONDON GENERAL MOURNING WAREHOUSE, Nos.
 247, 249, and 251, Regent-street.-JAY'S.

-APPIN'S SHILLING RAZOR, sold every-IVI. where, warranted good, by the Makers, MAPPIN BROTHERS, Queen's Cutlery Works, Sheffield, and 67, King William-street, City, London, where the largest stock of Cutlery in the world is kept.
+MAPPIN'S SHILLING RAZOR, sold every-where, warranted good build WI where, warranted good, by the Makers, MAPPIN BROTHERS, Queen's Cutlery Works, Sheffield, and 67, King William-street, City, London, where the largest stock of Cutlery in the world is kept.

-MAPPIN'S SUPERIOR TABLE-KNIVES maintain their unrivalled superiority.
-Handles can-not possibly become loose; the blades are all of the very first quality, being their own Shelfield manufacture.
+APPIN'S SUPERIOR TABLE-KNIVES maintain their unrivalled superiority.
+Handles can-not possibly become loose; the blades are all of the very first quality, being their own Sheffield manufacture.

-APPIN'S DRESSING CASES and TRA-MAPPIN'S DRESSING CASES and LIVA-VELLING BAGS, sent direct from their Manufactory, Queen's Cutlery Works, Sheffield, to their London Esta-blishment, 67, King William-street, City, where the largest stock in the world may be selected from.
+MAPPIN'S DRESSING CASES and TRA-VELLING BAGS, sent direct from their Manufactory, Queen's Cutlery Works, Sheffield, to their London Esta-blishment, 67, King William-street, City, where the largest stock in the world may be selected from.

-APPIN'S PLATED DESSERT KNIVES And FORKS, in cases of twelve and eighteen pairs, are of the most elegant designs and first-class quality.
+MAPPIN'S PLATED DESSERT KNIVES and FORKS, in cases of twelve and eighteen pairs are of the most elegant designs and first-class quality.

 APPIN'S ELECTRO-SILVER PLATE.
-MAPPIN'S ELECTING SHI , LIL Messrs.
-MAPPIN'S celebrated Manufactures in Electro-plate, comprising Tea and Coffee Services, Side Dishes, Dish Covers, Spoons, and Forks, and all articles usually made in Silver, can now be obtained from their London Warehouse, 67, King William-street, City, where the largest stock in London may be seen.
+Messrs.
+MAPPIN'S celebrated Manufactures in Electro-plate, comprising Tea and Coffee Services, Side Dishes.
+Dish Covers, Spoons, and Forks, and all articles usually made in Silver, can now be obtained from their London Warehouse, 67, King William-street, City, where the largest stock in London may be seen.
 Catalogue, with prices, free on application.
 Manufactory, Queen's Cutlery Works, Sheffield.